Medicare plans in Idaho provide health insurance for people age 65 and older and for some people under age 65 who meet certain medial qualifications.

 - lab tests and imaging, such as X-rays

-Medicare Advantage plans in Idaho include:
+Medicare Advantage in Idaho

-You can choose Medicare Advantage plans in Idaho from:
+In 2021, you can choose Medicare Advantage plans in Idaho from:

 - Aetna Medicare